docker/extensions-sdk/docs/dev/api/backend.md

  .then((value: any) => console.log(value)
 ```

-Other methods for POST, UPDATE, DELETE, etc. are available, see [Service API Reference](reference/interfaces/HttpService.md#Methods)
+See [Service API Reference](reference/interfaces/HttpService.md#Methods) for other methods such as POST, UPDATE, and DELETE.

 ### Deprecated extension backend communication

 !!! warning "Methods deprecated"

-    Methods below using `window.ddClient.backend` are deprecated and will be removed in a future version.
-Please use the ones specified above.
+    The methods below that use `window.ddClient.backend` are deprecated and will be removed in a future version.
+Use the methods specified above.

 The `window.ddClient.backend` object can be used to communicate with the backend
 defined in the [vm section](../../extensions/METADATA.md#vm-section) of the